 Also central to the Urgent Care Service is our team of clinical advisors, comprising experienced emergency medical technicians and paramedics, who can call back patients with minor illnesses and injuries to undertake a comprehensive assessment of their condition over the telephone.
-Following such assessments, our advisors reach a decision with the or the dispatch of an ambulance, if this is needed.
+Following such assessments, our advisors reach a decision with the patient as to the best course of action to help them, which might involve treatment at home, visiting their GP or pharmacist, or the dispatch of an ambulance, if this is needed.